 We suggest that you test for whatever your ex-partner tested positive for, along with a full range of other STIs.
 If you are not sure or do not want to ask, Better2Know recommends the Full Screen which includes Chlamydia, Gonorrhoea, HIV, Syphilis, Hepatitis B, Mycoplasma and Ureaplasma.

 We understand how worrying this is and how common it is.
 It is frustrating when you have done the right thing and get let down by the equipment.
 As far as your STI testing needs are concerned, both of you should have a Full Screen, as infection could go both ways.

 If you think that your risk of HIV is low, you may want to consider the Peace of Mind Screen which tests for Chlamydia, Gonorrhoea and Syphilis at just 14 days after any incident you are concerned about.

 I have had / given anal sex

-Specifically for those receiving anal sex Better2Know would recommend a Chlamydia and Gonorrhoea test of your rectum.
+For those receiving anal sex, Better2Know would recommend a Chlamydia and Gonorrhoea test of your rectum.
 This test would take a small swab from your rectum, and your results would be ready in two days.